 Bowling schedule – Coming soon

 Please be respectful of the space each delegation “reserves” during competition.
 Please do not take up any space you do not need.
 Please note seating is limited in the bowling center.
 You may have to stand in order to see your athletes compete.
 Special Olympics North Carolina souvenirs on sale all day Saturday at the venue.
 Concessions available both days.

 Doubles, Unified Doubles, Team, and Unified Team at Buffaloe Lanes North at 5900 Oak Forest Dr, Raleigh, NC.

-Doubles and Unified Doubles bowl four games each day.
-Final scores based on the total score of all eight games.
-Team and Unified team bowl five games each day.
-Final scores based on the total score of all ten games.
+Doubles and Unified Doubles bowl three games each day.
+Final scores based on the total score of all six games.
+Team and Unified team bowl seven games each day.
+Final scores based on the total score of all fourteen games.
 Doubles and team bowl using the Baker System Format.
 In the Baker System, team members take turns bowling frames within one game (as opposed to bowlers bowling separate games).
 Each bowler bowls one frame at a time.

 Spectators are not allowed into the competition area.
 Please note seating is limited in the bowling center.
 You may have to stand in order to see your athletes compete.
 If you are not able to park in the main lot you will directed to park in another lot just a short distance from the venue.
 Special Olympics North Carolina souvenirs on sale all day Saturday at the venue.
 Concession available on both days.

 Cheerleading location: William Peace University at 12 East Peace St, Raleigh, NC.

 Athletes compete in individual performance, traditional team (all Special Olympics athletes), or Unified team (equal number Special Olympics athletes and Unified Partners).
 Depending on the level of the team, they perform a routine that may include dance, partner stunts, and/or tumbling.